kubernetes-sigs/blob-csi-driver/docs/csi-debug.md

 ### troubleshooting connection failure on agent node
  - blobfuse

-Blobfuse mount will fail due to incorrect storage account name, key or container name, run below commands to check whether blobfuse mount would work on agent node:
+To check if blobfuse mount would work on the agent node, run the following commands to verify that the storage account name, key, and container name are correct.
+If any of these are incorrect, the blobfuse mount will fail:
 ```console
 mkdir test
 export AZURE_STORAGE_ACCOUNT=